 We told you about the R22 phase out earlier this year, and manufacturing of R22 refrigerant has already gone down by 90%.
 By 2020, production will be discontinued.
-Homeowners now face the choice of whether to repair or to replace a system using R22 refrigerant from both a financial and environmental perspective.
+Homeowners now face the choice of whether to repair or to replace a system using R22 refrigerant from both a budget and environmental perspective.

 Because of the R22 phase out, the heating and air conditioning industry is seeing the cost to repair older A/C equipment needing additional R22 refrigerant go up by 300% to 400%, and that cost is only expected to increase as summer gets closer.

-“Homeowners don’t have to replace their entire system now, but it’s helpful for them to know their options in this situation,” added Moody.
+“Homeowners don’t have to replace their entire system now, but it’s important for them to know their options in this situation,” added Moody.
 “It’s essential to know you can’t mix R22 and R410A.
 When a new R410A system is installed, both the outdoor coil and equipment need replacing, and the interconnecting refrigerant tubing needs inspecting.
 This new equipment is often far more energy-efficient and can considerably save on energy costs, sound pollution, or even utilize alternative energy sources like solar energy.”

-The common life-span of many home air conditioning systems is eight to ten years, which will help homeowners determine the cost benefit of either paying the premium price for R22 to repair older equipment, versus upgrading.
+The common life-span of many home air conditioning systems is eight to ten years, which will help homeowners determine the cost benefit of either paying the increasing price for R22 to repair older equipment, versus upgrading.
 More benefits to upgrading include the opportunity to take advantage of energy rebates being offered and upgrading your home’s energy-efficiency.
-New units will also have longer warranty periods, quieter operation, and the peace of mind of a more ozone-friendly refrigerant, not to mention greater home comfort through more advanced technology.
+New units will also have longer warranty periods, smoother operation, and the peace of mind of a more ozone-friendly refrigerant, not to mention greater home comfort through more advanced technology.